Abjad/abjad/docs/source/index.rst

     ~$ sudo pip install abjad

 Then get `LilyPond`_ from http://lilypond.org/development.html.
-Read the `installation`_ instructions for help installing Abjad and dependencies like `LilyPond`_.
+Read the :ref:`installation instructions<installation>` for help installing Abjad and dependencies like `LilyPond`_.

 ..  toctree::
     :hidden: